paxthemax/cstk-membership-dapp-contracts/README.md

-# Contract Base
-🏗️ Solidity code template for building and testing - based on Uniswap V3 Core 🦄
+# CSTK Membership Dapp contracts

+Here are the contracts for the CSTK membership dapp

+## Setting up

+You may create a `.env` file in the project root by copying `.env.example`.

 ## Compiling the code

-Run `yarn compile` to compile contracts using Hardhat 👷.
+Run `yarn compile` to compile contracts using Hardhat 👷

+## Testing and auditing

-## Running tests
+### Local tests

-Rub `yarn test` to run the full test suite.
+Run `yarn test` to run the full test suite.

+### Coverage report

+Run `yarn coverage` to generate a code coverage report using `hardhat coverage`

+### Contract sizes

+Run `yarn size-contracts` to compute the size of each compiled contract.